 When you act in time, the one-time processes can be ticked off rather quickly, but VAT registrations always mean future duties like regular filings and returns.

-The hellotax vat automation software, the digital registration process and our team of local tax accountants ensure a proper handling of the all processes involved and to get back to the VAT threshold limits, you can monitor all current sales, goods movements and how far you are away from reaching threshold limits in the countries you are selling to – easy and directly in our software.
+The hellotax vat automation software, the digital registration process and our team of local tax accountants ensure a proper handling of the all processes involved and to get back to the VAT threshold limit, you can monitor all current sales, goods movements and how far you are away from reaching the threshold limit in the countries you are selling to – easy and directly in our software.

-As of July 2021, a Europe-wide VAT threshold for distance selling of EUR 10,000 will apply.
+As of July 2021, a Europe-wide VAT threshold for distance selling of EUR 10,000 applies.
 If you sell more than 10.000,- EUR net in one year to other European countries, you have to register for VAT in the countries you sell to.

 As soon as you exceed the VAT threshold, you must be registered for VAT in the respective country and pay your taxes or VAT there in the future.
 You should plan ahead and register for VAT early so that you are already registered at the time of crossing the threshold.